 We’re working with farmers and landowners across the Glenderamackin catchment on a Natural Flood Management (NFM) project.
 NFM comprises a range of techniques designed to keep water in the landscape and out of rivers for longer during heavy rainfall, with the goal being to reduce flood risk downstream by ‘slowing the flow’.

-We’re looking at a range of measures including:
+We’re putting a range of measures in place, including:

 These measures complement hard engineering and flood resilience measures carried out by other agencies and organisations.
 The combined impact of lots of small measures across the catchment could have a significant effect on flood risk.
 We’re keen that these measures don’t adversely affect the farm business and that they improve water quality and habitat.